Ethan Allen (wrestler)

 Ethan Allen (born July 12, 2001) is an English professional wrestler working as a freelancer.
-He is best known for his tenure with the British promotions Revolution Pro Wrestling (RevPro) where is one half of the current Undisputed British Tag Team Champions alongside Luke Jacobs.
+He is best known for his tenure with the British promotions Revolution Pro Wrestling (RevPro) where is a former one-time and longest reign Undisputed British Tag Team Champions alongside Luke Jacobs.
 He is wrestling on the independent circuit as one-half of "The Young Guns" alongside Jacobs.

 Professional wrestling career

 British independent scene (2018–present)

 Allen is known for competing in various of the British independent scene.
 He made his professional wrestling debut at a house show promoted by Fighting Spirit Wrestling Academy on March 9, 2018, where he teamed up with Danny Hope and Will Simpson as "Team Hope" in a losing effort against "Team Bailey" (Robert Dreissker, Sam Bailey and an undisclosed competitor) in six-man tag team competition.

 At Royal Quest II, an event promoted by New Japan Pro Wrestling on British territory on October 2, 2022, Jacobs teamed up with Luke Jacobs in a losing effort against Los Ingobernables de Japon (Sanada and Hiromu Takahashi).